Luke 24:36–53 . . . Bible Study Summary with Videos and Questions

 - Q. 3 Why is being joyful essential, not optional, for true believers?

-† Watch this passage-specific video clip from Jesus Film Project titled "Great Commission and Ascension."
+† Watch this closing video clip from Jesus Film Project titled "Great Commission and Ascension."

 Jesus Appears to the Disciples